SeriousGuy888/HatapediaSvelte/src/content/articles/Great Mangrove War.md

 ## Remy Claims the Mangrove

-On 2022-12-21 at 21:07 EDT, the [[Remy|Glorious Leader of the Remy Republic]], standing atop a tree and wearing [[Billzo Shoom|Billzo]]'s Minecraft skin, made a speech which formally laid claim to the area of savanna that would become known as Remyan Mangrovia which was covered by mangrove trees planted by Holden.
+On 2022-12-21 at 21:07 EDT, the [[Remy|Glorious Leader of the Remy Republic]], standing atop a tree and wearing [[Billzo|Billzo]]'s Minecraft skin, made a speech which formally laid claim to the area of savanna that would become known as Remyan Mangrovia which was covered by mangrove trees planted by Holden.

 > I CLAIM HOLDEN'S MANGROVE TREES IN THE NAME OF THE REMY REPUBLIC!
 >